andyet/yeti.css/README.md

-# yeticss
+# yeti.css

-Yeticss is a pattern library consisting of lightweight, reusable modules.
+yeti.css is a pattern library consisting of lightweight, reusable modules.
 It has been built to reflect &yet's visual and branding guidelines.

 ## Table of Contents